-- These are the remaining three paintings of the four-part Briar Rose series now at Buscot Park. - The Council Chamber shows the members of the council sleep, as does the King who is slumped on his throne.
+- The Council Chamber shows the members of the council sleep, as does the King who is slumped on his throne.
 Under the draped curtains and through the window further soldiers can be seen sleeping.
 Under The Council Chamber, the inscription by William Morris reads: - "The threat of war, the hope of peace, The Kingdoms peril and increase Sleep on, and bide the latter day When Fate shall take her chain away." - The Garden Court shows the weavers having fallen asleep at their loom.
 The walls of the castle form the backdrop to the painting as do arches of roses.
-The inscription reads: - "The maiden pleasance of the land Knoweth no stir of voice or hand, No cup the sleeping waters fill, The restless shuttle lieth still." - The Rose Bower shows the sleeping beauty lies on her bed surrounded by her slumbering attendants.
+The inscription reads: - "The maiden pleasance of the land Knoweth no stir of voice or hand, No cup the sleeping waters fill, The restless shuttle lieth still."

+- The Rose Bower shows the sleeping beauty lies on her bed surrounded by her slumbering attendants.
 The rose is seen encircling the drapery in the background.
-The inscription reads:

-"Here lies the hoarded love, the key

-To all the treasure that shall be;

-Come fated hand the gift to take

-And smite this sleeping world awake."

-- Burne-Jones created two other series of paintings on the same subject. - The Small Briar Rose series was completed before the Buscot Park series.
-All three paintings - The Briar Wood, The Council Chamber, The Rose Bower - are now in the Museo de Arte de Ponce, Puerto Rico. - The Third Briar Rose series was completed after the Buscot Park series.
+The inscription reads: - Here lies the hoarded love, the key To all the treasure that shall be; Come fated hand the gift to take And smite this sleeping world awake." - The paintings depict a moment in the story of "Sleeping Beauty", the title of the series coming from the version presented by the Brothers Grimm in their collection of 1812. - Burne-Jones created two other series of paintings on the same subject. - The Small Briar Rose series was completed before the Buscot Park series.
+All three paintings The Briar Wood, The Council Chamber, The Rose Bower are now in the Museo de Arte de Ponce, Puerto Rico. - The Third Briar Rose series was completed after the Buscot Park series.
 The three paintings have been split between three collections.
 The Garden Court is in Bristol City Museum and Art Gallery, The Council Chamber is in the Delaware Art Museum, Wilmington and The Rose Bower is in the Hugh Lane Gallery of Modern Art, Dublin.